 Shihan (Senthil Thiyagarajan)

 Shihan Sen started karate in early 1980 in South India.
-He trained under Sensei Kalaimani and practicing karate for around 35 years.
-He is currently a 6th Degree (ROKUDAN) Black Belt in Shito-Ryu Karate-Do, USA Karate and WKF (World Karate Federation).
+He trained under Sensei Kalaimani and practicing karate for around 40 years.
+He is currently a 7th Degree (NANADAN) Black Belt in Shito-Ryu Karate-Do, USA Karate and WKF (World Karate Federation).
 He is the founder and chief instructor of Champion Karate Academy.
-He currently holds WKF KATA Judge A, WKF Kumite Judge B, USA-NKF National Referee in Kumite and Kata.
-He is one of the Referee Council member of Texas ASO and a Technical Committee member of Shuko-Kai International.
+He currently holds WKF KATA Judge A, WKF Kumite Referee A, USA-NKF National Referee in Kumite and Kata.
+He is the President and Referee Council member of Texas Sport Karate Federation and also a Technical Committee member of Shuko-Kai International.
 He is the head coach of CKA's elite competition team.

 In 2005, he founded Champion Karate Academy and started teaching Karate in Irving soon after winning his first USA Nationals medal in Charlotte, NC.
 In 2007, he met and joined Sensei Kunio Miyake, president of Shuko-Kai International.
 Very soon he was accepted and appointed as a Technical Committee member of Shuko-Kai International by Sensei Kunio Miyake.

 He had participated over 500 karate tournaments including nationals and various internationals and won so many titles.
 He won the India National Champion title for 10 years consecutively and a National record holder of winning 3 Gold and 2 Silver Medals in a national championship held at Bhopal, India in 2000.

 He won a Gold Medal in Men Advanced Team Kata senior division in USA National Championship 2012, Florida, a Gold Medal in Master's Kata division in USA Open 2009, Silver medal in 2010 USA Open, an international karate championship held at Las Vegas, USA.
 He won more champion titles in Texas State and local championships.